 - 1 SECTION 1.
-The Legislature finds and declares that placement - with able and willing relatives at the earliest point in time is in the - best interest of a child in the dependency system.
-Along those - lines, research has shown that a child in the dependency system - 5 tends to be more emotionally well off when placed with his or her - 6 relatives, and reunification with his or her parents is routinely - enhanced by placement with those relatives. - 8 SEC.
-2. Section 319 of the Welfare and Institutions Code is - 9 amended to read: - 10 319. (a) At the initial petition hearing, the court shall examine - 11 the child's parents, guardians, or other persons having relevant knowledge and hear the relevant evidence as the child, the child's parents or guardians, the petitioner, or their counsel desires to present.
-The court may examine the child, as provided in Section 350.
+The Legislature finds and declares that placement - 2 with able and willing relatives at the earliest point in time is in the - 3 best interest of a child in the dependency system.
+Along those - 4 lines, research has shown that a child in the dependency system - 5 tends to be more emotionally well off when placed with his or her - 6 relatives, and reunification with his or her parents is routinely - 7 enhanced by placement with those relatives.